SumithaAlappatt/SumithaAlappatt.github.io/README.md

 # SumithaAlappatt.github.io
-This is for IoT AT1.
+This repository is part of the IoT AT1.